antonkaplanM/DeployAssist/Technical Documentation/03-Features/Expiration-Monitor-Feature.md

 4. Click **"Refresh Analysis"** to analyze 5 years of PS records

 ### Daily Usage
-1. View expiration data in the main table
+1. View expiration data in the main table (shows only at-risk products)
-2. Use filters to adjust expiration window or hide extended items
+2. Use the expiration window dropdown to adjust the time frame (7, 30, 60, or 90 days)
 3. Click **"View Details"** to see product-by-product breakdown
 4. Click **"Monitor"** button to view the PS record in Provisioning Monitor
 5. Look for 🔴 red indicators for at-risk categories